ethereum-optimism/optimism/specs/superchain-upgrades.md

 The major/minor/patch versions should align with that of the upstream protocol that the modifications are based on.
 Users of the protocol can choose to implement custom support for the alternative `<build>`, but may work out of the box if the major features are consistent with that of the upstream protocol version.

+The 8 byte `<build>` identifier may be presented as string for human readability if the contents are alpha-numeric, including `-` and `.`, as outlined in the [Semver] format specs.
+Trailing `0` bytes can be used for padding.
+It may be presented as `0x`-prefixed hex string otherwise.

 #### Major versions